Do you belong to a historical dance group or school, similar to a nineteenth century dancing academy?

 described in nineteenth century sources, with no modifications allowed.
 They understand that the original dance masters continually modified and created

-one is valid.
+choice is valid.

 Oddly, some people believe that today's historical dancers can be as creative as the original dancers were, improvising polka variations or mazurka